 Projects per year

 Robert has taught and led undergraduate and postgraduate core Primary Sciences, Social Subjects, Technologies and Health & Well-Being within all Initial Teacher Education (ITE) programmes.
-He has held office as a member of BEd (Hons), BA (Hons) and PGDE (Prim.)
+He has held executive office as a member of BEd (Hons), BA (Hons) and PGDE (Prim.)
 Course Management Teams, Academic Selector (Undergraduate), Head of Undergraduate Mathematics in BA(Hons)(Prim.
 Ed.) and is currently Director of Strathclyde’s Certipoint Authorised Test Centre (CATC) - Scotland’s only HE CATC for the prestigious Microsoft Certified Educator Awards.
-Robert has published widely within the areas of ITE, Digital Literacies and STEM Education and has a proven track record of research and knowledge exchange activity emanating from his related studies at both national and international level.
+Robert has published widely within the areas of ITE, STEM and Digital Education and has a proven track record of research and knowledge exchange activity emanating from his related studies at both national and international level.

 Robert’s international experience has included an extended period away from the University’s main campus where he advised on international STEM programme development within ITE in the Middle East and for which he received an associated HE Institutional Award.
 His work in this field also led to strategic partnership with various HE institutions in the Middle East and the establishment of innovative STEM work-based project profile within the School of Education's M.Ed. programme.
+Additionally, his project work in sub-Saharan Africa led to a Memorandum of Understanding between the Faculty of HaSS and the Gambian Government in 2019 to support Education development and student exchange programmes.

 My current research focuses on the investigation of student and practitioner identity development within STEM Education.
 This includes investigation into participant confidence in and related investigation of enhanced pedagogical approaches towards effective educational provision.
 This work has linked to my previous studies on the nature and impact of virtual provision of online Mathematics and Science Education, as well as the associated field of Education for Global Citizenship & Sustainable Development and Vertically Integrated pedgaogy.
 These research strands have resulted in a wide range of high profile publication and knowledge exchange activities, as well as the delivery of a variety of other associated practitioner Career Long Professional Learning programmes both at home and abroad.